tobyweed/MobileLighting/README.md

 ## Communication Between ML Mac and Rosvita server
 The main program, ML Mac, communicates with the robot via a server running Rosvita (robot control software).
 This is necessarily on a different machine, as Rosvita only runs on Ubuntu.

 They communicate via a wireless socket.
-Note that the socket is re-created with every command ML Mac sends  to the server, and that ML Mac requires the IP address of the server, which is currently hardcoded in LoadPath_client.cpp.
-If it doesn't have the correct IP address, it will try to establish connection for a while before returning a failure message.
+Note that the socket is re-created with every command ML Mac sends to the server, and that **ML Mac requires the IP address of the server, which is currently hardcoded in LoadPath_client.cpp**.
+If it doesn't have the correct IP address (and the robot's IP address occasionally changes), it will try to establish connection indefinitely.

 The server replies with a "0" or "-1" string status code ("-1" indicating failure), except in the special case of loadPath(), which returns "-1" indicating failure or "x", where x is the number of positions in the loaded path.